aguacasa/abc-learning/README.md

 # ABC Fun Cards

-An interactive flashcard app to help toddlers learn the alphabet with spaced repetition, progress tracking, and achievements.
+An interactive flashcard app to help toddlers learn the alphabet and numbers with spaced repetition, progress tracking, and achievements.

 ## Features